 2025 Kente Graduation Ceremony

-This ceremony recognizes and celebrates the diversity of all graduating seniors who self-identify as having a diverse ethnic background.
-The ceremony provides a platform to acknowledge the personal journey and academic achievements of the graduates, notably their determination and resilience to persist, excel, and graduate.
-Other graduating seniors who contribute to fostering the values of diversity, equity, inclusion, and social justice at the University are also welcome to attend and support their peers.
+The Kente Graduation ceremony recognizes and celebrates the diversity of all graduating seniors and their contribution to the values of diversity, equity, inclusion, and social justice.
+The ceremony provides a platform to acknowledge the personal journey and academic achievements of the graduates, notably their determination and resilience to persist, excel and graduate.

 If you are expecting to graduate in the Spring, Summer, or Fall of the 2025 academic year, you can register for the Kente graduation ceremony!